Arena Sport

 Arena Sport is a regional pay television sports network.
-It consists of 5 premium,10 regular and 5 special channels and is coverage area includes Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, Serbia, Kosovo and Slovenia.

-It shows various types of sports such as association football, basketball, handball, American football, ice hockey, baseball, motorsports, volleyball and rugby.
+It consists of five premium, ten regular, and six special channels.
+Its coverage area includes Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, Serbia, Kosovo and Slovenia.
+The network broadcast various types of sports such as association football, basketball, handball, American football, ice hockey, baseball, motorsports, volleyball, and rugby.
 It is owned by Telekom Srbija.
 Channels are available in HD technology.